 On the plus side, you’ll get to visit some really interesting places and learn new things, while hearing the views and opinions of the students you’re supporting.
 Remember that feeling of discovering a cool piece of artwork or watching a London play for the first time and wanting to talk about it all the way home?
 As the TA you’ll get to share that enthusiasm with the students and perhaps steer them towards their new-found passion!
 You don’t get to experience that in your average 9-5 job!

-Occasionally you’ll also need to dedicate a few hours helping to prepare reading and learning materials for the week ahead in your own time.
+So, you’ve read the average day in a Teaching Assistant role, but what other duties could there be?
+Occasionally, you’ll also need to dedicate a few hours helping to prepare reading and learning materials for the week ahead in your own time (as I’m sure you know, it is a myth that Teaching Assistants do not need to work hard!).
 If you have your own children at home, why not turn your working tasks into a game – they could help you prepare any visual aids needed for the lesson!
 You shouldn’t be asked to work outside of your usual working hours, but on the odd occasion you do, help the task go by quicker by popping on your favourite TV show or album while you work – it’s a good excuse to catch up on your missed programmes and make it feel less like work!

 If you’ve been nodding your head reading this thinking you’d like to steer your career in this direction, then you’re not alone!
 More and more people are entering a career in education every year due to the fantastic rewards, including: